KoryNunn/globalify/README.md

     globalify({
             module: 'gedi',
             version: '0.10.0', // OPTIONAL, Will default to x.x.x
-            globalVariable: 'gedi', // OPTIONAL, Will default to the module name.
+            globalVariable: 'gedi' or function(moduleName, version){ ... }, // OPTIONAL, Will default to the module name camelCased.
             installDirectory: 'someDir' // OPTIONAL, Will default to globalify_modules },
         function(error){